| Code |

 Teaching Methodologies and Assessment Criteria |

-The teaching-learning assessment consists of three moments: two mini-tests and a final test.
+The teaching-learning assessment consists of three evaluation periods: two mini-tests and a final exam.

-The Teaching-Learning (EA) grade is given by the sum of the results obtained in the three assessment moments.
+The grade in Teaching-Learning (EA) is given by the sum of the results obtained in the three evaluation periods.

 |